DianaKommareddy/Crowd-Flow-Prediction/README.md

-# Crowd Flow Prediction using Restormer
+# Crowd Flow Prediction
-This project uses a transformer-based model called Restormer to predict how crowds move in busy scenes.
+This project uses a transformer-based model to predict how crowds move in busy scenes.
 It takes in the positions of agents, the layout of the environment—including walkable and non-walkable areas—and the agents’ goals.
 Based on this information, the model learns to estimate the likely movement patterns and generates a flow map of the crowd.

 ## Project Structure
 <pre lang="md">